-- Section 2.
+Section 2.
 Grievances arising from this Article shall be submitted in writing and the employee shall attempt to include the dates on which the alleged out of class work occurred and a description of the alleged higher level work performed.
 The failure of the employee to provide the required information will not affect the validity of the grievance.
-It is also understood and agreed that grievances pertaining to this Article shall be processed in the Expedited Classification Grievance Procedure as follows: - STEP 1: The Employee or the Union will present the grievance to the agency Human Resource Director or his or her designee.
-The Employee or Union will also provide an informational copy of the grievance to their institutional, regional or district Human Resources Office where applicable.
-The Employer will respond in writing within 45 working days of receipt of the grievance. - STEP 2: In the event that the grievance is not satisfactorily resolved at Step 1, the Employee or the Union may submit a written appeal to the Office of Administration, Classification and Pay Division within 15 working days after the Employer's Step 1 response is due.
-The Office of Administration will then have 45 working days to respond in writing to the grievance appeal at this level.
-Decisions made prior to Step 2 may be reversed by the Office of Administration. - STEP 3: The Association, in response to an unfavorable decision at Step 2, may submit appeals to an arbitration panel, within 45 working days after the Office of Administration's response is due.
+It is also understood and agreed that grievances pertaining to this Article shall be processed in the Expedited Classification Grievance Procedure as follows:

+STEP 1: The Employee or the Union will present the grievance to the Office of Administration, Bureau of Organization Management.
+The preferred method of submission is to email the Office of Administration, Classification Grievances resource account (RA-OAClassGrievances@pa.gov).
+The employee or the Union shall attach to the grievance a description of the job.

+In the case of grievances involving a downward reclassification or a temporary working out of classification assignment under Section 1 of this Article, the employee shall present the grievances within fifteen (15) working days of the date of the occurrence giving rise to the dispute, or when the employee knew or by reasonable diligence should have known of the occurrence.

+The Employer will respond in writing within 60 working days of receipt of the grievance.
+This period may, however, be modified by mutual agreement.

+STEP 2: The Association, in response to an unfavorable decision at Step 1, may submit appeals to an arbitration panel, within 45 working days after the Office of Administration's response is due.